stevenrskelton/stevenrskelton.github.io/_pages/about.md

 author_profile: false
 ---

+Steven Skelton lives in Toronto, Canada and has a Bachelor of Mathematics from the University of Waterloo in Waterloo, Canada.
-Steven Skelton has experience as a consultant to some of the largest asset management companies in Canada.
-Specializing in systems integration and the architecture of automated workflows, he has now turned his full attention to software technologies enabling modular, event driven and highly available software.
+After graduating he was a consultant to large asset management companies in Canada, specializing in systems integration, account and trading calculations, and automation of workflows.

-Today, as Principal Software Engineer at an international digital consulting company, he is working on the web services powering a large ecommerce platform.
+Today, as Principal Software Engineer at a global digital consulting company, he is working on web services powering a large ecommerce platform.

-### Experience Summary
+### Executive Summary

 - 17 years in Internet software: 6 financial services, 8 e-commerce.
-- Best tools for the platform: Scala, C# .Net, and Dart,
+- Best tools for the platform: Scala, C# .Net, and Dart Flutter,
 - Reactive: event-driven infrastructure and coding paradigms,
 - Cloud Architect: N-Tier, SOA, REST, API design, sidecar, CAP, layer abstraction.
-- R&D specialist: benefit analysis, feasibility, integration strategies, initial adoption timelines.
+- R&D speialist: benefit analysis, feasibility, integration strategies, initial adoption timelines.
 - Data expert: algorithms, caching, full-text search, serialization, optimization.
 - Security: audits, SSO, OAuth, SAML, dual-hop impersonation, encryption, signed tokens.